MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-create-guide.md

 ![Screen shot of Question step fields](media/question-step-fields.PNG "Screen shot of Question step fields]")

-These fields maps to the response buttons in the PC app.
+These fields map to the response buttons in the PC app.

 ![Screen shot of Question step fields in PC app](media/question-step-fields-pc-app.PNG "Screen shot of Question step fields in PC app]")